Viborg FF: History

 Viborg FF's highest achievement came during the 1999–2000 Danish Cup.
 With a 1–0 victory over AaB in the final, the club won the biggest football tournament in the country.
 The club was given the opportunity to play in the Danish Super Cup in the season following their cup win, defeating Herfølge BK on penalties.
 The club received an invitation to the UEFA Cup for the 2000–01 tournament, marking their participation in continental football for the first time in the club's history.
 Their participation would be short-lived however, as they were eliminated in the second round by Spanish club Rayo Vallecano.
 The same season, the club established full-time professional contracts for all its playing staff.
 By 2002, Viborg FF had fully established a youth academy of their own in FK Viborg.

 While Viborg FF continued to enjoy varying degrees of success in the years after, including a 4th place finish in 2005–06, the club was once again relegated in the spring of 2008.
 After several more years in the 1st Division, the club became a yo-yo club for the next several years with two promotions and two more relegations between the 2012–13 and the 2016–17 seasons.
 The club captured their fourth 1st Division title during the 2020–21 season and once more returned to the Superliga.
 Their first season back in the Superliga proved to be successful as the club reached the UEFA Conference League, after defeating AaB in a European play-off match.
 The club advanced to the play-off round following victories over Lithuan club FK Sūduva and Faroese-side B36 Tórshavn, before losing 6–1 on aggregate to eventual-tournament winner West Ham United.
-As of the 2024–25 season, the club remains in the top-flight.
+As of the 2026–27 season, the club remains in the top-flight.

-Colours and badge

-Viborg F.F.'s colours are green and white.